Approaches to biomedical knowledge

 Another commonly encountered notation is the gradient, which by convention is represented as a column vector

-\[ \nabla f(\mathbf{x}) = \begin{bmatrix} \dfrac{\partial f}{\partial \mathbf{x}} \end{bmatrix}^T = \begin{bmatrix} \dfrac{\partial f}{\partial x_1}\\ \dfrac{\partial f}{\partial x_2} \\ \cdots \\ \dfrac{\partial f}{\partial x_n} \end{bmatrix} \tag{1}\]
+\[ \nabla f(\mathbf{x}) = \begin{bmatrix} \dfrac{\partial f}{\partial \mathbf{x}} \end{bmatrix}^T = \begin{bmatrix} \dfrac{\partial f}{\partial x_1}\\ \dfrac{\partial f}{\partial x_2} \\ \cdots \\ \dfrac{\partial f}{\partial x_n} \end{bmatrix} \tag{2}\]

 Gradient descent

-• We iteratively take steps towards the minimum
+• We iteratively take steps towards the minimum along the slope of the function

 • But how do we calculate the slope?